-Tenants were informed about building changes Based on 1,051 responses
+Tenants were informed about building changes

-Tenants were comfortable sharing feedback with staff Based on 1,025 responses
+Tenants were comfortable sharing feedback with staff

-Tenants were satisfied with statchment follow-up on their requests Based on 1,043 responses
+Tenants were satisfied with staff follow-up on their requests Based on 1,043 responses Annual Charles are compared to the co

 Tenants felt that effective communication with staff was critical for diffusing frustration and getting help when needed.
 However, many identified the need for stronger people skills and expressed a desire for staff to be more empathetic, patient, polite, and respectful in their communication.
 Tenants also felt that staff needed translation support to more effectively communicate with tenants who did not speak English as a first language.